-Titian Vecellio was the most famous painter of the Venetian Renaissance.
-Even during his lifetime the artist has been acclaimed as the greatest painter of his age and achieved great financial success, so that his paintings could be afforded only by the wealthiest citizens of the world.
-His patrons included, among others, the Holy Roman Emperor Charles V and his son Philip II, the pope in Rome and many Venetian doges.
-In this article, I will consider four of the most famous paintings by Titian.
+Titian was the most famous painter of the Renaissance in Venice.
+Even during his lifetime the artist had been acclaimed as the greatest painter of his age and achieved great financial success, so that his paintings were affordable only to the wealthiest citizens of the world.
+His patrons included, among others, the Holy Roman Emperor Charles V and his son Philip II, the pope in Rome, and many Venetian doges.

 Although it is now disputed, Jacopo Pesaro being presented by Pope Alexander VI to Saint Peter was considered the artist’s first surviving picture.
-Jacopo Pesaro, the commissioner of the painting, was appointed by Pope Alexander VI as the bishop of Paphos on Cyprus in 1495.
-The ships in the background remind us of the victory of the combined fleet of the Papal State, Venice and Spain in the recapture of Santa Maura in 1502, that was the merit of Jacopo Pesaro.
-In the foreground, there is a helmet which symbolises victory.
-While kneeling, the commissioner holds a flag with the coat of arms of the Pesaro family.
+Jacopo Pesaro, who commissioned the painting, was appointed by Pope Alexander VI as the bishop of Paphos on Cyprus in 1495.
+The ships in the background remind us of the victory of the combined fleet of the Papal State, Venice, and Spain in the recapture of Santa Maura in 1502, which was by the merit of Jacopo Pesaro.
+In the foreground there is a helmet, which symbolises victory.
+While kneeling, Pesaro holds a flag with the coat of arms of the Pesaro family.
 Saint Peter, a patron saint of Jacopo Pesaro, holds a gospel in his left hand and shows a blessing with the right hand, thus creating a visual triangle with his blessing gesture, the gaze of Jacopo Pesaro and that of the pope himself.
-On the left side of the painting there is a dias with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.
+On the left side of the painting there is a dais with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.

-Titian’s next altarpiece for Jacopo Pesaro was commissioned at the height of his artistic career in 1526, as the patrician Jacopo Pesaro wished to outshine the triptych, commissioned earlier by his relative from Giovanni Bellini.
+Titian’s next altarpiece for Jacopo Pesaro was commissioned at the height of his artistic career in 1526, as the patrician Jacopo Pesaro wished to outshine the triptych commissioned earlier by his relative, Giovanni Bellini.
 The altarpiece took seven years to be completed.
 The circumstances of the commission made it clear that the picture was going to become a commemoration of the battle of Santa Maura, as well as Sacra Conversazione.
-The commissioner required the picture to be a depiction of the power of the Crusading Christian church and a funerary monument with portraits of the members of the family.
-The final painting included, apart from the Virgin and Child with Saint Peter, Jacopo Pesaro himself, a Turk, a moor, St Francis of Assisi, St Anthony of Padua and the members of the commissioner’s family.
+The patron required the picture to be a depiction of the power of the crusading Christian church and a funerary monument with portraits of the members of the family.
+The final painting included, apart from the Virgin and Child with Saint Peter, Jacopo Pesaro himself, a Turk, a Moor, St. Francis of Assisi, St. Anthony of Padua, and the members of the patron’s family.

-The last years of the artist’s life became a witness of tragical events such as deaths of his friends, his beloved son Orazio and misunderstandings with his elder son Pomponio.
-In the Pieta, which is the artist’s last painting, completed by his assistant Jacopo Palma the Younger, the artist probably depicted himself as the elder St Jerome, kneeling at the hand of the dead Christ, which was supported by his mother Virgin Mary.
+The last years of the artist’s life bore witness to tragical events such as the deaths of his friends, his beloved son Orazio, and misunderstandings with his elder son Pomponio.
+In the Pieta, which is the artist’s last painting, completed by his assistant Jacopo Palma the Younger, the artist probably depicted himself as the elder St. Jerome, kneeling at the hand of the dead Christ, which was supported by his mother Virgin Mary.
 Mary Magdalene, standing on the left, is the protagonist of the painting.
-With her gestures and movements, she indicates, that while choosing her to be the only witness of his resurrection, Christ’s suffering will redeem the mankind from Adam’s original sin.
+With her gestures and movements, she indicates that, while choosing her to be the only witness of his resurrection, Christ’s suffering will redeem mankind from Adam’s original sin.

 The figures are depicted against a background of an aedicule, with a pediment and seven lamps of the apocalypse on top of it, while in the niche of the aedicule there is a depiction of a pelican, which was associated with the resurrection.
-The aedicule is flanked by two statues, those of Moses with the Table of the Ten Commandments on the left and of the Sybil, wearing a crown of thorns and holding a cross on the right.
-Both of them stand on bases carved with lions, to remind us of the lions of St Mark, but also of devouring death, as in the Salva Me psalm, read in masses for the dead.
+The aedicule is flanked by two statues, those of Moses with the Tablet of the Ten Commandments on the left, and of the Sybil, wearing a crown of thorns and holding a cross, on the right.
+Both of them stand on bases carved with lions, to remind us of the lions of St. Mark, but also of devouring death, as in the Salva Me Psalm, read in masses for the dead.
 The Pieta was intended to be donated to Santa Maria Gloriosa dei Frari for the artist’s burial chapel.